viztopia/sockets-drawing-app-namespaces-rooms/README.md

   let private = io.of('/private');
   ```

-- STEP 3: Create a unique Namespace for this new page on the Client
+- STEP 3: Create a unique namespace for this new page on the Client

   On the client, add the following code to the js file inside the private folder:
   ```